strimzi/drain-cleaner/README.md

 ```

 * Deploy the Strimzi Drain Cleaner
-* Drain the node with some Kafka or Zookeeper pods using the `kubectl drain` command
+* Drain the node with some Kafka or ZooKeeper pods using the [`kubectl drain` command](https://kubernetes.io/docs/tasks/administer-cluster/safely-drain-node/)

 ## How does it work?

-Strimzi Drain Cleaner using Kubernetes Admission Control features and Validating Web-hooks to find out when something tries to evict the Kafka or Zookeeper pods are.
+Strimzi Drain Cleaner uses Kubernetes Admission Control features and Validating Web-hooks to find out when something tries to evict the Kafka or ZooKeeper pods.
 It annotates them with the `strimzi.io/manual-rolling-update` annotation which will tell Strimzi Cluster Operator that this pod needs to be restarted.
 Strimzi will roll it in the next reconciliation using its algorithms which make sure the cluster is available.
 **This is supported from Strimzi 0.21.0.**